-I am a postdoctoral researcher in psychiatric epidemiology.
-I joined MEB in April 2015 to work on the Child and Adolescent Twin Study in Sweden (CATSS) with Prof Paul Lichtenstein.
+I am a postdoc in psychiatric epidemiology.
+I have primarily been working on the Child & Adolescent Twin Study in Sweden (CATSS) with Paul Lichtenstein since 2015.

 2010-2013 PhD Behavioural Genetics, Institute of Education, London, UK

 2009-2010 MSc (with Distinction) Psychological Research Methods, University of Exeter, Exeter, UK